Best Plumbing Work Boots 2026

 How often should I replace insoles?

-Every 3–6 months with daily concrete miles—or sooner if the heel feels flat or achy by noon.
+Every 3–6 months with daily miles—or sooner if the heel feels flat or achy by noon.

 Any fit tips for long days?